 - Identify five common herbal preparations or supplements that interfere with the pharmacokinetics of certain drugs

-This course is intended for health educators
+This course is intended for multiple professions, including dietitians, health educators, and physicians.

 Sponsored by OnCourse Learning, a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for Certified Health Education Specialists (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to 2.0 total Category I continuing education contact hours.